paulrayes/tollan-example/README.md

 Getting Started
 ---------------

-1. Clone tollan-example to your computer.
+1. Clone tollan-example to your computer
-2. See "Getting Started" in the Tollan readme for instructions on installing Tollan.
+2. See "Getting Started" in the Tollan readme for instructions on installing Tollan
-3. Install the rest of the dependencies with `npm install`.
+3. Install the rest of the dependencies with `npm install`
+4. Build front-end files with `npm run build-dev` or `npm run build-dist` depending on which environment you want
-4. Run the application with `npm start` and point your browser to (http://localhost:3000).
+5. Run the application with `npm start` and point your browser to (http://localhost:3000)

 Documentation
 -------------